baasbox/docs/source/index.md

 ## Settings

-Settings are app related configuration options.
+Settings are app-related configuration options.
 They are intended to set up many app specific parameters, like the app name, the push notification certificate supplied by Apple, and so on.
 Settings are split in different sections or topics.

 * PasswordRecovery: this section contains many settings that affect the password recovery workflow
 * Application: Application specific parameters, such as the App Name